ddu-rodwolf/ddu-rodwolf/README.md

   - R packages used: `survival`, `survminer`, `optim`
   **Focus:** Understanding how predator pressure varies with goose behavior and tern colony proximity.

+- 📦 **Global-Riverine-N2O-Emissions-Processor**
+  Developed a data processing pipeline in R to handle geospatial raster datasets from the CMS project on global nitrous oxide emissions (1900–2016).
+  **Key components:**
+  - Summarized annual raster stacks using two aggregation methods
+  - Geospatial filtering and masking using shapefiles (`sf`, `raster`, `rgdal`)
+  - Automated processing and visualization of GeoTIFF layers by stream order and emission category
+  - Output comparison of cumulative estimates as maps and GeoTIFFs
+  **Goal:** Gain hands-on experience with large raster datasets and automate N₂O emission analysis across decades.

 ➡️ More will be made public in the near future <!-- — feel free to [get in touch](mailto:your.email@example.com) for details.
 -->